 Requirements and assessment criteria for organisations applying for an ECM certificate or for a certificate in respect of maintenance functions outsourced by an entity in charge of maintenance

-I. Management function requirements and assessment criteria
+I. Requirements and assessment criteria for the management function

 1. Leadership - commitment to the development and implementation of the maintenance system of the organisation and to the continuous improvement of its effectiveness

 The organisation must have procedures for: